Rev. John Jennings Smith

 Rev. John Jennings Smith (from the 1929 Souvenir Booklet for St. Paul's Paterson).

-John Jennings Smith was probably born on 14 June 1784.
+There is no doubt John Jennings Smith was born on 14 June 1784.
 According to family tradition he was the illegitimate son of King George IV.
-Others claim that 'English records' list his parents as Thomas Smith and Sarah Jennings, but this has not been verified.
+Others claim that 'English records' list his parents as Thomas Smith and Sarah Jennings, but this is almost certainly incorrect.
 A detailed argument for his Royal lineage is provided at the bottom of the page.

 On 26 December 1818 at Cheshunt, Hertford, England, he married Anne Timberlake and they had 11 children.
-Their marriage certificate indicates that he was 'of this parish' possibly indicating he was born there rather than just living there at the time.
+Their marriage certificate indicates that he was 'of this parish'.
+Anne Timberlake was the sister of Lord Ashbrook.